Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - **A novel hardware-based recovery (through NFC/BLE) to further enhance security and convenience**,  i.e. just a tap on your mobile with your NFC device  to trigger the recovery process.

-- **ML real-time Malware detection model** based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
+- **ML real-time Malware detection model** based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targeted attacks)
 - **User inputs verification** based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.

-This approach achieves a **higly secure level for newcomers to easily onboard web3**, and serves as an **alternative to hardware wallets for crypto veterans**.
+This approach achieves a **highly secure level for newcomers to easily onboard web3**, and serves as an **alternative to hardware wallets for crypto veterans**.

 Our technology has the potential to disrupt the hardware wallet, smart contract wallet, and even hot wallet markets.